-The simplest strategy for handling ESQL errors is to do nothing and use the broker's default behavior.
-The default behavior is to cut short the processing of the failing message and to proceed to the next message.
+The simplest strategy for handling ESQL errors is to do nothing, and use the broker's default behavior.
+The default behavior is to cut short the processing of the failing message, and to proceed to the next message.
 Input and output nodes provide options to control exactly what happens when processing is cut short.

-If the input and output nodes are set to transactional mode, the broker restores the state prior to the message being processed:
+If the input and output nodes are set to transactional mode, the broker restores the state before the message is processed: